-- the compensation we pay our full-time named executive officers is generally related (though, with the exception of the RSU's, not formulaically tied to) our performance.
-Among other things, - Messrs.
-Callan and Ricketts were awarded increases in base salaries effective as of January 1, 2011, reflecting, among other things, their efforts with respect to our acquisition of 14 properties for an aggregate of \$72.3 million and the increase of more than 75% in our stock price during 2010. - Messrs.
-Callan and Ricketts were awarded bonuses of \$65,000 and \$45,000 for 2011, reflecting, among other things, their efforts with respect to, - (i) increasing revenues, net income per share, funds from operations per share and adjusted funds from operations per share from 2010 by more than \$4.3 million, \$0.15, \$0.03 and \$0.03, respectively, - (ii) our public offering from which we received net proceeds of approximately \$40.7 million, and - (iii) the six properties we acquired in 2011 for an aggregate of approximately \$28 million. - total compensation for our full-time named executive officers decreased slightly in 2011 from 2010; - all of our executive officers are employees at will-none of our officers have employment agreements; - there are no severance or similar arrangements for our executive officers, other than the accelerated vesting of shares of restricted stock and RSU's upon the occurrence of specified events (e.g. death, disability, retirement or a change of control); - there are no excise tax gross ups or similar arrangements for our executive officers; - the shares of restricted stock awarded to our executive officers vest (assuming continued service) approximately five years after the grant date on a "cliff-vesting" basis; - the RSU's awarded to our executive officers vest (assuming continued service) on a "cliffvesting" basis approximately seven years after the grant date and only if, and to the extent that, performance metrics are satisfied-we believe that these conditions establish challenging hurdles as only 50% of the awards would have vested as of December 31, 2011; and - though we do not have a formal policy requiring a minimum level of stock ownership, our executive officers and directors own beneficially in the aggregate approximately 3.25 million shares or 22% of our outstanding shares.
+- the compensation we pay our full-time named executive officers is generally related to (but, except for the RSU's which are performance related based on specified metrics, are not formulaically tied to) our performance. - Messrs.
+Callan and Ricketts were awarded increases in base salaries effective as of January 1, 2012, reflecting, among other things, their efforts with respect to the increase, from 2010 to 2011, of \$0.15 in net income per share, \$0.03 per share in each of funds from operations and adjusted funds from operations (in each case as reflected in our Annual Report on Form 10-K for 2011), the six properties acquired in 2011 for an aggregate of approximately \$28 million, the follow on public offering from which we received net proceeds of approximately \$40.7 million, and various subjective factors, including their administrative activities, managing of tenant relationships, property management activities, and networking with real estate brokers and real estate professionals which is helpful in securing transactions. - Messrs.
+Callan and Ricketts were awarded bonuses of \$75,000 and \$50,000, respectively for 2012, reflecting, among other things, a subjective evaluation of their performance, our positive performance from a financial and total stockholder return point of view, and their efforts with respect to, - (i) the eleven properties we acquired in 2012 for an aggregate of approximately \$44.6 million, - (ii) the five properties we sold in 2012 for a \$19.4 million gain, and - (iii) the overall management of our existing real estate portfolio. - all of our executive officers are employees at will-none of our officers have employment agreements; - there are no severance or similar arrangements for our executive officers, other than the accelerated vesting of shares of restricted stock and RSU's upon the occurrence of specified events (e.g. death, disability, retirement or a change of control); - there are no excise tax gross ups or similar arrangements for our executive officers; - the shares of restricted stock awarded to our executive officers vest (assuming continued service) approximately five years after the grant date on a "cliff-vesting" basis; - the RSU's awarded to our executive officers in 2010 vest, assuming continued service, on a "cliff-vesting" basis in 2017 only if, and to the extent that, performance metrics are satisfied-we believe that these conditions establish challenging hurdles as only 50% of the awards would have vested as of December 31, 2012; - although we do not have a formal policy requiring a minimum level of stock ownership, our executive officers and directors own beneficially in the aggregate approximately 3.34 million shares or 22% of our outstanding shares.